Explore more calculators

 Frequently Asked Questions

 Margin is the amount of money required to open a leveraged position.
-It acts as collateral while you control a larger trade size using leverage.
+It acts as collateral while you control a larger trade size.

 Higher leverage reduces the margin required to open a trade.
-For example, with 20x leverage, you only need 5% of the total position value as margin.
-However, higher leverage also increases risk.
+For example, with 20x leverage you only need 5% of the total position value as margin.

 Free margin is the available balance that is not being used for open positions.
 It acts as a buffer against losses and allows you to open new trades.